Looking for a Virginia road trip itinerary? Here’s one created by a local!

 Where to Stay in Charlottesville

-📍Oakhurst Inn Charlottesville Pet-friendly boutique hotel near the University of Virginia, nestled in a quiet area not too far from the city’s major attractions
+- Oakhurst Inn Charlottesville – Pet-friendly boutique hotel near the University of Virginia, nestled in a quiet area not too far from the city’s major attractions.
+Book your stay.

-📍Keswick Hall A truly beautiful property, featured in the Best Golf Resorts in the Mid-Atlantic.
+- Keswick Hall – A truly beautiful property, featured in the Best Golf Resorts in the Mid-Atlantic.
 Nestled in the serene Blue Ridge Mountains, this luxurious retreat offers everything you need for a perfect getaway.
+Book your stay.

 📍 Road Trip Day 5: Richmond’s Urban Charm